emagiz/emdocs/mds/microlearning/crashcourse-platform-create-configuring-unit-test.md

 ## 4. Assignment

 Configure two unit tests.
 One unit test should have as input a complete representation of the system message in Design.
 The second unit test should have as input a minimal representation of the system message in Design and as output the expected CDM message.
-This assignment can be completed within a onramp or offramp flow within your (Academy) project that you have created in the previous assignment.
+This assignment can be completed within an onramp or offramp flow within your (Academy) project that you have created in the previous assignment.

 ## 5. Key takeaways